AshleyT3/atbu/README.rst

 .. |PROJNAME| replace:: ATBU
 .. |PKGNAME| replace:: atbu-pkg

-TL;DR: |PROJNAMELONG| is a local/cloud backup/restore command-line utility with optional deduplication and bitrot detection, plus a little utility with useful digest-based directory file diff'ing.
+|PROJNAMELONG| is a local/cloud backup/restore command-line utility with optional deduplication and bitrot detection, plus a little utility with useful digest-based directory file diff'ing.
 Click to go to Setup, then read desired walkthroughs.
-Software is alpha.
+Software is beta.

 Documentation: https://atbu.readthedocs.io/en/latest/

-The following is a subset of the documentation at the link above.
+While the above ReadTheDocs link is recommened, the following is documentation as a single page...

 .. contents:: **Contents**
     :depth: 3